-Open Image File etc. by c en image files of a specified format (i.e., JPEG, TIFF, BMP,).
-In addition to using this menu option, you can open images dragging an image file from the Windows 95/98/NT/2000 lorer onto the SPOT program window.
-Show Image File Thumbnails blay thumbnail previews of specified files and open images in the preview screen.
-To show file thumbnails, follow these bs: 1.
+Open Image File Open image files of a specified format (i.e., JPEG, TIFF, BMP, etc.).
+In addition to using this menu option, you can open images by dragging an image file from the Windows 98SE/2000/XP Desktop or Explorer onto the SPOT program window.
+Show Image File Thumbnails Disp from step lay thumbnail previews of specified files and open images the preview screen.
+To show file thumbnails, follow these s: 1.
 From the File menu, select the Show Image File Thumbnails option.
 The Thumbnail File Spec window displays all of the image files in the directory.
 2. Navigate to the directory for the image files that you want to display.
-2 Lies the Files of time draw down how to exactly the file time

 3. Use the Files of type drop down box, to specify the file type.